daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 Congratulations on reaching this far.
 I hope you enjoyed this tutorial.
 Turns out this is also one of the longest blog posts I have ever written.
-For some people it would have been enough to just post the source code while others might appreciate detailed explanations each step of the way.
+For some people it would have been enough to just post the source code while others might appreciate the detailed explanations each step of the way.

 There is a lot more that you can do with this project that I haven't done.
 If you are interested in extending this project for fun or profit, consider the following: